jaxriemer/NewRepo/Lab 2/README.md

 **Please indicate anyone you collaborated with on this Lab here.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

+Sam Willenson and Grace Nho helped me with part D of the lab and with setting up Virtual Source Code.
+Additionally, they gave me feedback when ideating potential projects.

 ## Prep

 Lab Prep is extra long this week.
 Make sure to start this early for lab on Thursday.